-Martin Methodist College offers a full evening program leading to the Associate's or Bachelor's degree in certain academic areas.
+Martin Methodist College offers a full evening program leading to the Associates or Bachelor's degree in certain academic areas.
 The Evening Program is a convenient and affordable way for working adults to earn a two-or four-year degree while maintaining a full-time job.
 Bachelor's degrees in Management, Elementary Education (K-6), Behavioral Sciences, and Criminal Justice are offered.
 With this program, students generally only have to attend classes two nights a week.
 Classes are held on Monday and Thursday evenings and run in eight week modules.
 The amount of time spent in each class is the same as that spent during a regular semester in a day class.
-There are six terms within a year, but students typically register only during regular registration periods at the beginning of the fall and spring terms and at the beginning of the summer term.
+There are six terms within a year, but students typically register only during regular registration periods at the beginning of the fall, spring, and summer terms.
 For students over the age of 21, the ACT exam is not required and the GED is accepted.
 Placement testing may be required.

-Many students who attend the Evening Program receive some type of financial aid to assist with expenses.
+Many students who attend the Evening Program may receive some type of financial aid to assist with expenses.
 Students may apply for federal Pell Grants, state grants, and federal student loans.
 Also, some employers have tuition reimbursement plans for their employees.

-Inquiries about the program should be directed to the Director of the Evening College in the Office of Admissions.
+Inquiries about the program should be directed to the Director of the Evening College.